ram-parameswaran/vault-oss-k3s/README.md

 https://multipass.run/docs/installing-on-macos

-- Multipass uses Hyperkit on the Intel chips and qemu on the M1's
+- Multipass uses Hyperkit on the Intel chips and qemu on the M1's as its back-end

 Due to compatibility limitations on the Mac M1 chips I feel most common solutions for setting up customer reproductions fell short or felt clunky in some way, which can be inhibiting, especially while attempting to learn Kubernetes and not being able to troubleshoot it effectively.